Compound words are formed when two smaller words combine to form a new word, as in these examples:

 The resources in this article can help you introduce compound words to your children and make them feel like superheroes for being able to read and spell such long words!

-Most of the time, compound words are easy to tackle if we think of them as two smaller words that are combined to form a new word.
+Compound words can be lots of fun for young readers and spellers.
+And they are easier to tackle if we think of compound words as two smaller words that are combined to form a new word.

-One easy way to do this is with letter tiles.
-Build a compound word such as bathtub using the tiles.
+The easiest way to introduce compound words is with letter tiles.
+Choose a word such as bathtub from the resource list and build it with the tiles.

 Explain to your child that the word bathtub has two smaller words in it, and invite him to find those two smaller words.
 Letter tiles are great for this activity because your child can separate the compound word into two words, like this: